 In some instances there may be some students who can take four A Levels or in rare circumstances, more than four.
 Prospective students will have the opportunity to discuss their options before joining the Sixth Form.

 We believe our system maximises our students’ chances of achieving their potential of the highest grades at A Level, enabling them to secure a place at their chosen university or on a respected apprenticeship scheme.

 The majority of our students earn a place at their first choice of university, taking up places at the top institutions in the UK including Oxford, Cambridge and the Russell Group universities.

-BLP helps our pupils to develop their awareness of how they learn and what they need to practise to improve in each key learning habit.
+BLP helps our students to develop their awareness of how they learn and what they need to practise to improve in each key learning habit.

 At Berkhamsted Sixth we see the positive impact of BLP on our students on a daily basis.
 Our students:

-These skills and habits allow our pupils to develop ownership and control of their own learning, as seen by the fact that they take the lead in learning consultations with teachers and write their own summary report comments, identifying the areas of learning habits in which they have made progress and those where they need to focus their efforts.
+These skills and habits allow our students to develop ownership and control of their own learning, as seen by the fact that they take the lead in learning consultations with teachers and write their own summary report comments, identifying the areas of learning habits in which they have made progress and those where they need to focus their efforts.

 If you would like to know more about BLP, talk to our students when you visit our School.
 We believe they are our best example of the benefits of Building Learning Power.